dimitridjuric/scalable-conf/README.md

 **getSessionBySpeaker** is also a query with filter across all sessions of all conferences.

-**createSpeaker** creates a new speaker, speakers have no parents, and can be created by any user.
+**createSpeaker** creates a new speaker, speakers have no parents, and can be created and used by any user.
 This allows speakers to be used in different conferences.

 **getSpeaker** returns the speaker's information.